 Free Jazz

-Most musicians are familiar with the basic premise that underpins free jazz; learn the rules, then break them.
+Most musicians are familiar with the basic premise that underpins free jazz: learn the rules, then break them.
 Free jazz was an attempt to break away from jazz traditions and create something wholly new.
-As jazz performers became more at ease with improvisation, a new sound arose that was daring, eccentric, and rebellious.
+As jazz performers became more at ease with improvisation, a new sound emerged: daring, eccentric, and rebellious.
 In other words, free jazz is known as “the deliberate defiance of musical norms and predefined standards in favor of personal creativity.”

 Post-Bop

-Post-bop is a jazz style that incorporates elements of bebop, hard bop, modal, and free jazz without necessarily being one of them.
-Post-bop is a modern-jazz style that maintains the features which distinguish jazz from pop and rock music: swinging beats and prolonged harmonies.
+Post-bop is a jazz style that incorporates elements of bebop, hard bop, modal jazz, and free jazz without necessarily being any of them.
+Post-bop is a modern jazz style that preserves the features that distinguish jazz from pop and rock: swinging beats and extended harmonies.
 The purpose of post-bop jazz is to break free from the constraints of bebop, while still retaining the free-jazz style.

 Jazz Fusion

-Jazz fusion is a fusion of jazz and rock, and it was popular in the 1960s and 1970s.
+Jazz fusion combines jazz and rock and was popular in the 1960s and 1970s.
 While the rhythms were decidedly rock, the music also featured improvisation, jazz chords, and syncopation.
 In contrast to traditional jazz instrumentation, jazz fusion frequently featured rock instruments (e.g., electric guitar, Hammond organ, and electric bass).

 Discover the 5 Best Jazz Fusion Albums